-VW faces inquiry call over diesel fumes test on monkeys
+Volkswagen faces inquiry call over diesel fume tests on monkeys

 As part of the study, 25 people were exposed to varying levels of nitrogen dioxide for three hours to investigate the possible health effects of the chemical compound in concentrations below the limit for workplaces, Uniklinik RWTH Aachen said in a statement.

-The German government said on Monday that any auto emissions testing on monkeys or people were unjustifiable.
+The German government said on Monday that any auto emissions testing on monkeys or people was unjustifiable.

 “These tests on monkeys or even people are in no ethical way justifiable and raise many critical questions about those who are behind the tests,” government spokesman Steffen Seibert told a regular government news conference in Berlin.

-Stephan Weil, who represents the German state of Lower Saxony, a VW shareholder, on the carmaker’s supervisory board, said the board was pressing the carmaker to urgently provide information about what the aim of the studies was.
+Stephan Weil, who represents the German state of Lower Saxony, a VW shareholder on the carmaker’s supervisory board, said the board was pressing the carmaker to urgently provide information about the aim of the studies.

-“After the matter has been cleared up there will also be the question of who was personally responsible,” he told journalists at a news conference on Monday.
+“After the matter has been cleared up there will also be the question of who was personally responsible,” he said at a news conference on Monday.

-Writing by Maria Sheahan; Editing by Susan Fenton and Alexander Smith
+Writing by Maria Sheahan; Additional reporting by Alissa de Carbonnel in Brussels and Nick Carey in Detroit; Editing by Alexander Smith and Adrian Croft